First Time Central Heating Grants

 First time central heating grants (FTCH) are available from the government as part of their energy efficiency scheme.
 This makes homes more efficient but cheaper and healthier to live in.

 Energy Company Obligation (ECO), is aimed at reducing fuel poverty throughout the UK.

 The ECO initiative was created by the government.
 The aim is to make it mandatory for the UK’s mainstream energy suppliers to offer free insulation.
 In addition a scheme was created, the Affordable Warmth Scheme which might provide you with a central heating grant.
-First time central heating grants are available from the government; this is part of the ECO initiative as this works towards reducing fuel poverty throughout the UK.
+First time central heating grant are available from the government; this is part of the ECO initiative as this works towards reducing fuel poverty throughout the UK.

 Energy is one of the main grant-giving areas.
 Subsequently this means substantial Government funding is available to reduce our impact on the environment.
 The Government, energy suppliers and local authorities all provide grants to help you save energy.

 Some properties do not have central heating systems with a boiler and radiators but if you’re a homeowner or tenant and you don’t have central heating you may be able to get 100% funding towards FTCH installation.

 That is to say, If you don’t have a central heating system or a system that doesn’t have a boiler and radiators then your home will be eligible; see below for full list of heating types which qualify.

 Electric room heaters, including direct acting room heaters, fan heaters or inefficient electric storage heaters.

 Gas room heaters; including fixed mains gas room heaters.